 Mexico, a constitutional republic in North America, is bordered by the United States to the north, the Pacific Ocean to the south and west, the Gulf of Mexico to the east, and Guatemala and Belize to the southeast.
-It is divided into 31 states, with Mexico City as the capital.
+It is divided into 32 federal entities, with Mexico City as the capital.
 The currency is the Mexican peso (MXN), and the official language is Spanish.
 English is also understood by many members of the business community in the capital and larger cities, as well as in the tourist resorts and areas bordering the United States.

 PwC Mexico, with more than a century of accumulated experience, is the leading professional services organisation in Mexico and provides a full range of business advisory services.
 The Tax and Legal Services (TLS) practice develops and implements customised solutions based on the needs of both domestic and international clients.

 Estimated payments of CIT are due by the 17th day of each month.

 |Personal income tax (PIT) rates|

 |Headline PIT rate (%)||

 Non-residents: Varies depending on type of income.
 For salaries, progressive rates up to 30%.